OPS-E2E-PPE/VBA-Docs/api/Access.TextBox.Format.md

 If you set a field's **Format** property in table Design view, Access uses that format to display data in datasheets.
 It also applies the field's **Format** property to new controls on forms and reports.

-You can use the following symbols in custom formats for any data type.
+Use the following symbols in custom formats for any data type.

 |Symbol|Meaning|
 |:-----|:-----|